 Do you work on a construction site?
 In a library?
 In an office or a shop?
 Wherever you go to work and whatever job you do, your employer is duty-bound to protect your health and safety while you are working for them.
-Of course, sometimes accidents could happen, and this is no-one’s fault.
+Of course, sometimes accidents could happen, and this is no one’s fault.
 However, if a foreseeable risk was ignored by your employer and you were injured because of this negligence by your employer, then you could go ahead and look for accident claims solicitors covering Kirkcaldy to assist with making a claim for compensation.
 Some examples of what could lead to accident claims in Kirkcaldy could include your employer doing the following:

 - Failing to provide you with ear defenders when they were needed and you suffered industrial deafness.

 - Appointed insufficient guards to machinery and you were caught in them, suffering a crush injury.

 - Insufficiently fit flooring and you tripped and fell, injuring yourself.

 Of course, these are only a few examples of potential workplace claims.
 Wherever you’ve suffered an accident or industrial illness because of your employer, you could look for an accident claim solicitor to make a case against your employer.

-While you may feel nervous about taking such an action, because of your job, you may be reassured by knowing that:
+While you may feel nervous about taking such an action, because of your job, you may be reassured by knowing that your employer:

-- Your employer should have the relevant insurance to pay for your settlement.
+- Should have the relevant insurance to pay for your settlement.

-- Your employer could then ensure that the accident does not happen again.
+- Could then ensure that the accident does not happen again.

-- Your employer is duty-bound not to treat you any differently because of your claim.
+- Is duty-bound not to treat you any differently because of your claim.